Updated: March 2026

 7. Stop At The Cades Cove Visitor Center

-This visitor center has indoor and outdoor Southern Mountain life and culture exhibits.
-Including a Cable Mill, a grist mill that operates spring through fall, the Becky Cable house, and other historic structures.
+This visitor center features indoor and outdoor exhibits on Southern Mountain life and culture, including a Cable Mill — a grist mill that operates from spring through fall — the Becky Cable house, and other historic structures.

-Be aware that the Visitor Center is insanely busy most of the day, but it didn’t help that I stopped right around lunchtime.
-Make sure to walk behind the visitor center to see the Cable Mill Area, but it was so packed with people that there was a line to get inside the incredibly small building.
+Be aware that the Visitor Center is insanely busy most of the day.
+It didn’t help that I stopped right around lunchtime!
+Make sure to walk behind the visitor center to see the Cable Mill Area.
+It was so packed with people that there was a line to get inside the incredibly small building, but seeing a working grist mill is genuinely cool.

 8. Hike To A Waterfall In Cades Cove

-There are so many great hikes that are along Cades Cove Loop Road.
+There are so many great hikes that start along Cades Cove Loop Road.
 Check out some of these…

 Abrams Falls